yonasBSD/ddoc/website/src/setup.md

     ddoc --serve

-**ddoc** rebuilds the site on changes but the page isn't automatically reloaded (the site is served without injected script, exactly as you'll use it in production), so you'll have to refresh the page in the browser to see the change.
+**ddoc** rebuilds the site on changes but the page isn't automatically reloaded (the site is served without additional script, exactly as you'll use it in production), so you'll have to refresh the page in the browser to see the change.

 Now that you've see the initial, quite void, site, you should [edit it](../edit).